Sylvia of Hollywood: Treatments

 Sylvia stated that in 1921 she weighed in at 157 lbs at 5 feet tall and looked like a dutiful Norwegian wife.
 Seeing her husband, Andrew, flirting with his slender stenographer caused Sylvia to study reducing methods.
 Getting her own weight down to 95 lbs, Sylvia meshed dieting knowledge with her massage training.
 She applied those skills to a growing list of clientele, which included socialites and others in the public eye.

-Promoting a three-pronged approach of massage, exercise and diet, Sylvia's stringent, often painful yet apparently effective techniques - said to 'squeeze off fat' - were infamous within the ranks of Hollywood.
+Promoting a three-pronged approach of massage, exercise and diet, Sylvia's techniques- said to "squeeze off fat," were infamous within the ranks of Hollywood.
 Her name became popularly associated with Hollywood slenderising, particularly in regard to massage which was then seen as a way to lose weight.
-Her overall methods are risible to modern readers yet her suggestions to stay active, be disciplined and eat wisely are still valid.
+Her overall methods would now be considered ineffective, yet her suggestions to stay active, be disciplined and eat wisely are still reasonable weight-loss advice even by modern standards.